 Home medication safety is the practice of making sure that:

-- The human/animal who is prescribed medication is the only one who takes it.
+- The human/animal who is prescribed or directed to take medication is the only one who takes it.

-- The human/animal takes the medication exactly the way their medical professional intends.
+- The human/animal takes the medication exactly the way their medical professional or the directions for over-the-counter medications intends.

-Home medication safety protects you, your children, and your pets from harm.
+Home medication safety helps to protect you, your children, and your pets from harm that comes when medicines aren’t taken properly.

 Why is medication safety important?